Consistent Flag Codes: A decoding algorithm for consistent flag codes

-This decoding process takes advantage of the coherence condition in two ways.
-First, under the assumption of a correctable number of erasures, the distance-coherence property makes it possible to reduce the problem of decoding $\cX$ into $\cF$ to the one of decoding some $\cX_i$ into the corresponding sent subspace $\cF_i$.
-After that, the cardinality-coherence condition allows us to come back to the flags setting and recover $\cF$ from any of its subspaces.
-Again, the use of coherence in flag codes transfers a problem at the flag codes level -the one of decoding on the erasure channel- to the equivalent problem in the subspace codes scenario corresponding to its projected codes.
+This decoding process takes advantage of the consistency condition in two ways.
+First, under the assumption of a correctable number of erasures, the distance-consistency property makes it possible to reduce the problem of decoding $\cX$ into $\cF$ to the one of decoding some $\cX_i$ into the corresponding sent subspace $\cF_i$.
+After that, the cardinality-consistency condition allows us to come back to the flags setting and recover $\cF$ from any of its subspaces.
+Again, the use of the consistency property in flag codes transfers a problem at the flag codes level -the one of decoding on the erasure channel- to the equivalent problem in the subspace codes scenario.